grafana/k6-studio/README.md

 ### Troubleshooting

-Currently any code change will trigger an hotreload causing the proxy service to possibly leak while starting a new one.
+Currently, any code change will trigger a hot reload, causing the proxy service to possibly leak while starting a new one.
-If you encounter issues with the proxy please kill the service:
+If you encounter issues with the proxy, you can kill the service by running:

 ```
 ps aux | grep k6-studio-proxy